joiscode121/BiohackingGPT/README.md

 ## 🛠️ Technology Stack & Why We Chose It

 ### Core Technologies
 - **Streamlit**: Chosen for rapid development of web interfaces and built-in chat components.
-Its reactive nature and simple API made it perfect for our chat application.
+Easily spins up an integrated frontend and backed and it's simple API and cloud hosting feature made it perfect for our chat application.
 - **LangChain**: Selected for its robust RAG implementation and easy integration with various LLMs and vector stores.
 - **ChromaDB**: Used as our vector store due to its simplicity, persistence capabilities, and good performance for small to medium datasets.
 - **OpenAI GPT-3.5**: Chosen for its strong performance in natural language understanding and reasonable cost-effectiveness.

 ### Design Decisions
-- **File-based Protocols**: Markdown files for protocols ensure easy maintenance and version control.
+- **File-based Protocols**: Markdown files were chosen for storing various biohacking protocols ensuring easy maintenance and version control.
-- **JSONL for Metrics**: Simple, append-only format that's perfect for logging and easy to parse.
+- **JSONL for Metrics**: Simple, append-only format that's perfect for logging and parsing as well as easy to integrate with Python.
-- **Local Vector Store**: ChromaDB's local storage eliminates the need for external databases while maintaining good performance.
+- **Local Vector Store**: ChromaDB's local storage is simple and has great performance.

 ## 📋 Setup Instructions